This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Roasted versus Fresh Salsa Verde

-Salsa verde can be prepared a few different ways.
+Salsa verde can be prepared in a few different ways.
 For a raw salsa, simply combine all the ingredients in the molcajete (or even a blender), and grind until smooth.

 We prefer a cooked version, so we’ll start with roasting all the vegetables.
 This brings out a little more sweetness and a subtle smoky char flavor that we love.

 The typical pan to roast the salsa ingredients in Mexico is called a comal.
 It’s a smooth, flat griddle that is heated over a fire or on the stove.

 Traditionally comals were made of barro, or clay, in indigenous communities in Mexico and Central America.
 It’s far more prevalent these days for them to be made with cast iron.

 What do you serve with your molcajete salsa verde?

 There’s really no limit!
 Tostadas, enchiladas, chilaquiles, huevos rancheros, or tamales are all improved with this salsa.
 Even just serve it with tortilla chips.
 It makes a great addition to our Aguachile Verde or as a side for tacos de camaron.
 The question is, what isn’t improved with molcajete salsa verde?

 Here are a few Mexican-inspired dishes that you might enjoy!